Theatre Minor

 No D grade work will be credited toward the minor in Theatre.

-As a theatre minor, you are eligible to audition for all studio and mainstage productions, once you have signed your lab hour contract, and have been assigned a supervisor for your lab hour commitment.
+As a theatre minor, you are eligible to audition for all studio and mainstage productions, as long as you are in good academic standing and are registered and/or have completed THEA 1000.

 If you have trouble registering for any of the theatre minor courses, contact Elizabeth Margid at [email protected].
 Provide the name of the course, the course registration number (CRN), and your ID number.
 She will arrange for you to be manually registered.
 Again, theatre minors can only register for the classes indicated above and below.